A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 Beyond the general initial side effects such as skin irritation and fatigue (amongst others), the impacts of radiation therapy can take months to appear and can even continue to progress for several years (1, 2)!
 This is why I call radiation therapy “the gift that keeps on giving.”

 Although radiation therapy can be very effective at treating cancer cells, its long-term side effects are the unfortunate “gift” that few people are prepared for and none of us want.
-Radiation-induced fibrosis (RIF) is one of these side effects and the topic of this blog.
+Radiation fibrosis syndrome (RFS) is one of these side effects and the topic of this blog.

 What is Radiation Therapy?